Takeaways are often cheap, convenient and satisfying but, unfortunately, they're not always very healthy.

-Try to avoid anything that’s creamy or deep-fried.
-To reduce the amount of fat in your meal, choose dishes with tomato-based sauces, such as tandoori and madras, plain rice or chapatti.
-Also choose plenty of vegetables, including lentil side dishes (known as dhal).
+Try to avoid anything that's creamy or deep-fried.
+To reduce the amount of fat in your meal, choose dishes with tomato-based sauces, such as jalfrezi and madras, or tandoori-cooked meat, plain rice or chapatti.
+Also choose plenty of vegetables, including lentil side dishes (known as dhal or dal).

 - Try to avoid: any creamy curries, such as korma, passanda or masala with pilau rice, naan, bhajis, pakoras and poppadoms.

-- Healthier options: tandoori or madras with chicken, prawns or vegetables, plain rice and chapatti.
+- Healthier options: tandoori-cooked meat or jalfrezi or madras with chicken, prawns or vegetables, plain rice and chapatti.

 Kebab and burgers